RNstu08/RAG_chatbot/phases/1_phase1_READme.md

     * **Bias:** AI models can inherit biases from their training data.
 While we are using pre-trained models, the content of our knowledge base should be carefully crafted to be fair and unbiased.
     * **Transparency:** Ideally, the chatbot should state that it's an AI assistant.
 * **Why:**
-    * Building trust is crucial, especially in finance and debt collection.
-Coeo's "customer centricity" demands high ethical standards.
+    * Building trust is crucial, especially in finance and debt collection. "customer centricity" demands high ethical standards.
 Neglecting these can lead to reputational damage, legal issues, and harm to customers.

 **4. Project Structure Setup:**

 * **What:** Let's create a root directory for our project and a basic structure.
     ```
-    rag_chatbot_coeo/
+    rag_chatbot/
     ├── app/                  # Core application logic (API, chatbot service)
     │   ├── __init__.py
     │   ├── main.py           # FastAPI app definition